What interview structure should I use for hiring a Barista?

 Your Barista interview format should be influenced by factors such as the pace of your venue, the importance of teamwork versus technical skills, immediate versus long-term staffing needs, and the availability of training.
 These factors help determine the depth and focus of your interview process.

-While technical skills are important, the balance between skills and personality traits like teamwork and customer service should align with your café's operational needs and values.
-Sometimes, a great team player with basic skills is more valuable than a technically skilled individual who can't work well with others.
+Coffee skills are important, but personality traits like teamwork and customer service matter too.
+The balance depends on your café's needs.
+Sometimes a friendly team player with basic skills works better than a skilled person who can't get along with others.